jkeuhlen/jkeuhlen-blog/_posts/2022-10-16-STM-Job-Queue.md

 Periodically, people will call me to get some plants delivered.
 I write down their order, and promise to deliver later that day.
 Once per day, I grab my list of orders, load up the truck, and go bring everyone their plants.

+In haskell, this could be expressed with the following CLI program.
 ```haskell
 -- Single threaded processing.
 -- Orders come in one at a time, and if I'm not at my desk to take the order it isn't recorded.
 After making a delivery, I have to restart my process to keep working.